Sukhoi civil Aircraft produced this PR today:

 The troubleshooting procedure was agreed to with the Russian aviation authorities (Federal Air Transport Agency) and carried out under the control of the Mexican aviation authorities (DGAC).

 Interjet is one of the world’s largest operators of SSJ100 aircraft and has been flying the model since 2013.
-Interjet’s SSJ100 technical… Continue reading
+Interjet’s SSJ100 technical dispatch reliability is one of the highest among the… Continue reading

 Superjet provided the following message today:

 “Moscow, 27 December 2016 – JSC “Sukhoi Civil Aircraft”(SCA), together with operators, have completed the Sukhoi Superjet 100 fleet inspection.
 Aircraft which have successfully passed the inspection have resumed flights.
 The reason for the inspection was the previously detected defect in the stabilizer attachment bands on one aircraft.

 As of today, all aircraft have now undergone the inspection, performed by SCA jointly with the airlines operating this type.

 Following the results of the inspection, the defect is not of a systemic nature and can be eliminated within a few days.
 Examination has confirmed that the issue is not a critical situation: the node features a multi-level redundant structure and has a safety margin which is more than twice the operational loads.

 SCA has also developed a plan for prompt actions to restore airworthiness and has already commenced its implementation.
 The replacement of nodes on the aircraft with the defect identified will be completed by late January.

 Work will be performed by SCA technical specialists and will also complete a package of works associated with upgrade of the node in order to avoid the same defect occurs again.